pagkly/Zed/Investopedia4/What Is a Value Chain.md

 Via this indirect marketing of style and image, Trader Joe's has succeeded in differentiating itself in the marketplace, thus sharpening its competitive edge.

 **5\.
 Service.** Customer service is paramount for Trader Joe's.
 Generally, you see twice as many employees as shoppers in their stores.
 Whatever work they are doing at the moment, the friendly, knowledgeable, and articulate staff are there primarily for _you_.
-Employees welcome shoppers' interruptions and will instantly rush to find your item or answer your question.
+Employees welcome shoppers' interruptions and [[Will|will]] instantly rush to find your item or answer your question.
 In addition, the company has always employed a no-questions-asked refund program.
 You don't like it, you get your money back—period.

 This list could go on and on before ever reaching the four support activities cited above, as Trader Joe's is a wildly successful example of applying value-chain theory to its business.